Isla Mujeres Yucatan Peninsula, Mexico Travel Guide

 Approximately 7 km (4.3 miles) long and 650 meters (0.4 miles) wide.

-Main road connects all parts, with most points reachable in minutes from downtown.
+Main road connects all parts, with most points reachable in a few minutes' travel from the central business district.

 Most tourist activity, ferry dock, and Playa Norte.